 Why you’ll love this recipe

 This blueberry lemon cake recipe is truly a game changer.
 We’ve been making it at least once month, and more during the summer months when blueberries are in season.

-The texture is truly exceptional- Moist and fluffy in the middle, a tender crumb, and plenty of blueberries throughout.
+- The texture is truly exceptional- Moist and fluffy in the middle, with a tender crumb, and plenty of blueberries throughout.